Call for Presentations

 General Information

 In an effort to foster increased input and collaboration from field partners, the Alliance is accepting presentation proposals for three session formats: Innovations Sessions, Spotlight Sessions, and Transformation Talks.
-All content for the Innovation Sessions and Transformation Talks will be entirely sourced from submitted proposals, and twenty percent of the Spotlight Sessions will be selected from submitted proposals.
+All content for the Transformation Talks will be entirely sourced from submitted proposals, and a select amount of the Innovation and Spotlight Sessions will be selected from submitted proposals.
 Please see below for detailed descriptions of each session format.

 This conference will focus on the innovative and creative ways that all members of the homelessness system can foster connections and explore collaborative partnerships, leverage new resources, and implement best practices to meet the needs of those experiencing homelessness.

 In requesting submissions at its conference, the Alliance seeks to highlight a diverse range of voices and perspectives.
 Submissions are open to anyone with skill, background, knowledge, or expertise relevant to ending homelessness.
-Speakers with lived expertise of homelessness are especially encouraged to submit proposals.
+Speakers with lived expertise of homelessness, and speakers presenting research & data, are especially encouraged to submit proposals.

-General conference registration is now open.
-Parties interested in both speaking at and attending the conference are encouraged to submit their proposals now, and formally register.
-Presenters with accepted proposals will receive complimentary registration; those who have already registered will be reimbursed for their registration fee upon conclusion of the event.
+General conference registration will open by late April.
+Parties interested in both speaking at and attending the conference should plan to submit their proposals now, and formally register once registration is available.
+Selected presenters for Innovation and Spotlight Sessions will receive complimentary conference registration; those who have already registered will be refunded for their registration fee upon conclusion of the event.
+Selected presenters for Transformation Talks will receive half-off their conference registration fees.
+Additional registration slots will not be held for submitting presenters who are not selected.

 Submission Overview